You're Gonna Go Far, Kid

 "You're Gonna Go Far, Kid" is a song by American punk rock band the Offspring.
 It is the third track from the band's eighth studio album, Rise and Fall, Rage and Grace (2008) and was released as its second single on September 4, 2008.

 Background

 The song had previously impacted radio on August 12.
 It is the band's third number one single on the Hot Modern Rock Tracks chart, after "Come Out and Play" and "Hit That".
-The song stayed at No. 1 for 11 weeks and has sold 1.6 million copies in the United States, making it the longest consecutive run for any Offspring single at number one.
+The song stayed at No. 1 for 11 weeks and has sold 4 millions copies in the United States, making it the longest consecutive run for any Offspring single at number one.
 "You're Gonna Go Far, Kid" was certified quadruple platinum by the RIAA.
 The band has notched 16 top tens on the Alternative chart since then, including three number ones, the most recent being "You're Gonna Go Far, Kid".